 As I turned back ,A voice said “Hello Jack”,

 She said “Don’t be scared Come with me,

 Before I came out I had a bottle of stout,

 A chat and a nice cup of tea.

 So suddenly vanished away: I shall never forget

 That beautiful Lady in Grey.

 (This poem is reproduced with the kind permission of the family of The late Jack Oliver)

 Nanteos with its long dark corridors and large imposing room does attract the mind to think of ghostly thoughts, and Nanteos does not fail, in that respect.

 Firstly, we will discuss the ghosts that haunt the grounds of Nanteos, we begin in the woods.
-On a still peaceful night, Gruffydd Evans can be heard playing his beloved harp deep in the Nanteos wood.
-Every Christmas the highlight at Nanteos was Gruffydd Evans's playing beautiful harp.
+On a still peaceful night, Gruffydd Evan can be heard playing his beloved harp deep in the Nanteos wood.
+Every Christmas the highlight at Nanteos was Gruffydd Evan's playing beautiful harp.
 Every year for 69 Christmases he played in the Music/Salon Room (he was known as the Official Harper to the Powell Family).
 He was a relative of the Powell family and lived to a grand age of 92 and is buried at Llanbadarn Fawr Church, near Aberystwyth.